NPLB15008U Thematic Course: Experimental Molecular Biology I

 - Analyse, interpret and conclude from results acquired in the laboratory.

-- Summarise and present scientific concepts and own research results to fellow scientists through written and oral communications.
+- Summarise and present scientific concepts and own experimental results to fellow scientists through written and oral communications.

 - Interpret and discuss research in the context of theoretical and ethical principles.